My Doctor Recommended Short Term Rehabilitation, But Do I Really Need It?

 When a loved one has medical needs that require a more concentrated level of care, their doctor might recommend short term rehabilitation.
 But what does that mean, and is it really necessary?

 For the most part, aging relatives can receive the care they need by keeping up with their regular doctor visits, and dutifully taking all prescribed medications.
 However, when something more serious comes along, it becomes very important for your loved one to have access to a greater amount of professional care.
-This is where rehab comes in.
+This is where a senior rehabilitation center comes in.

 Many caretakers already see themselves as being very involved in the daily healthcare needs of their loved ones, so being asked to take a backseat to medical professionals can seem like unfamiliar territory.
 It makes perfect sense that a caretaker would want to completely understand what short-term rehabilitation is and why it is needed.